fl-sll/InventoryAllocationSystem/README.md

 1. Start the backend (`npm run dev` in `backend`).
 2. Run a tunnel (e.g. `ngrok http 3001`).
 3. Configure the Webhook Manager to point at the public tunnel URL plus the webhook path, e.g. `https://abc123.ngrok.io/api/receive-stock`.
-4. Ensure `HUB_WEBHOOK_SECRET` in `.env` matches the secret shown in the Webhook Manager so signature verification succeeds.

 ## Design decisions